 Research has shown a link between poor sleep quality and weight gain (16).

 In most research studies, participants consumed one to two cups of tart cherry juice per day.
 Many tart cherry juices are loaded with added sugar.

 These extra calories will most certainly not help you lose weight.

-Be sure to look for an unsweetened tart cherry juice at the grocery store if you choose to add it to your diet.
+Be sure to look for unsweetened tart cherry juice at the grocery store if you choose to add it to your diet.

-Technically avocados are classified as fruit.
+Technically avocados are classified as a fruit.
 Avocados are interesting because unlike other fruits for weight loss listed here, they are very high in fat and low in carbohydrates.

 One cup of chopped avocado contains 240 calories and a whopping 10 grams of fiber.

 Avocados are also an excellent source of several vitamins and minerals.

 One serving provides 35% of the RDI of vitamin K, 31% of the RDI of copper, 30% of the RDI of folate, 21% of the RDI of vitamin E, and 15% of the RDI for potassium.